Abandoned Boat off Pivers Island

 Lost Fishing Gear Recovery

 Every year, crab pots and other fishing gear are lost in our sounds.
 The Federation and local partners work to remove these pots, which are hazardous to boats and marine life.
-Since 2014, the Federation has led the Lost Fishing Gear Recovery Project in an effort to remove lost crab pots from North Carolina sounds.
+Since 2014, the Federation has led the Lost Fishing Gear Recovery Project to remove more than 20,000 lost crab pots from North Carolina sounds.

 marine debris